Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/claims.md

 ![claim-2-1](assets/new-claims/claim-2-1.jpg)

-The hex-encoded string that follows the sentence: "Pay DOT to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.
+The hex-encoded string that follows the sentence: "Pay SOLAR to the AXIASolar account:" is the hex-encoded public key of your AXIASolar account, minus the `0x` prefix.

 El siguiente paso es ir a la aplicación MyCrypto y hacer clic en la pestaña "Sign & Verify Message".